 Messages: The biggest ally you can have when you're reaching for your dreams is self-motivation and drive.
 There will be days when striving seems for naught, but you can't short-change yourself.

 Role models: Llewyn's not a particularly popular or together guy, but his passion for his music is impressive, second only to his talents.
 Some of his friends do really care about him, and hold his best interests at heart.

 What to watch for

 Violence: A screaming fight between two ex-lovers.
 A man sucker-punches another, leaving him doubled over on the ground.
 Talk of suicide.

 Sex: A heated discussion about how one man impregnated a woman who already has a boyfriend.

-Language: Some pejorative language ("queer"), plus "s--t," "---hole," "Goddammit," "sonofabitch," "d--k," "piss" and "f--k."
+Language: Lots of swearing in the first part of the film, and then it's periodic.
+Some pejorative language ("queer"), plus "s--t," "---hole," "Goddammit," "sonofabitch," "d--k," "piss" and "f--k."

 Consumerism: A few cases of historical name dropping, including the Gaslight and Columbia Records.

 Drinking, drugs and smoking: A man gets tipsy at a club and heckles the performer.
 Some social drinking.
 A man is shown shaking on a bathroom floor after an apparent drug overdose.

 I Wanted To Love This Movie-Definitely Don't Take a Date! by ktea23